Goals and Course Topics

 Secure the Homeland and Your Future

 Protecting our nation is paramount to our citizens and critical infrastructure.
-The Bachelor of Criminal Justice (BCJ) degree program in Homeland Security & Terrorism helps you understand homeland security issues and challenges in an ever-evolving environment.
-While emphasizing terrorism, the program also teaches assessment and response planning for emergency situations at local, state and federal levels.
+The design of the criminal justice and homeland security degree is to provide you the opportunity to understand homeland security issues and challenges in the context of an ever-evolving environment.
+While terrorism is a key emphasis, the criminal justice and homeland security degree program also provides the opportunity to plan for and assess real-world situations from a multi-layered approach of local, state and federal response viewpoint.

 Homeland security and terrorism are complex fields that can lead to a number of career paths.
-Classes teach students to devise strategies using state, local and national instruments of power against threats, construct security and response plans, apply research to criminal justice concepts, identify and prioritize risk and communicate within all levels of government.
+Criminal justice and homeland security degree classes teach students to devise strategies using state, local and national instruments of power against threats, construct security and response plans, apply research to criminal justice concepts, identify and prioritize risk and communicate within all levels of government.

-The Tiffin University homeland security and terrorism program teaches the fundamental values and purposes of criminal justice in American society.
+The Tiffin University criminal justice and homeland security degree program teaches the fundamental values and purposes of criminal justice in American society.
 It prepares students for entry level administrative and advocacy positions.

 On Campus: 15-week semester starting in January and August

 Protecting our nation is as real as it gets.
-Tiffin University’s homeland security and terrorism program was developed in direct response to real security threats posed by transnational terrorist organizations.
-The need for graduates who grasp the complexities of this field is clear and growing.
+Tiffin University’s criminal justice and homeland security degree program was developed in direct response to real security threats posed by transnational terrorist organizations.

 The need for college graduates with a grasp of the complexities associated with homeland security and terrorism is clear.
 This innovative major affords you the chance to hone your professional interests while acquiring traditional skill sets needed to succeed in the 21st century.